 Fertility Flower Can Help

 Fertility Flower, a great service to help women track their cycles and conceive, has an excellent list (that you can use as an actual checklist!).

 This is a great service is because it can be hard to sit and say, “Hmm, did I eat what I was supposed to today?”
 Fertility Flower allows you to check off what you’ve eaten so that you can easily keep track.
 I know that in many of my “healthy women and babies” groups, people are always saying “What was that diet again?
 I can’t remember!”
 This checklist is perfect because it’s readily accessible, and it’s there when you’re checking on your other fertility things.
 It also gives the ideal number of servings per day.

 Once pregnant, it’s important to continue eating the same nutrient-dense foods.
-I have posted before on pregnancy diet and even more here.
-Please visit those links for further information on pregnancy diet.
+I have posted before on pregnancy diet.
 Eat what you can!
 It’s hard sometimes.

 A Note on Child Spacing